 - 41,514 / 1728 = 24.0243' (which will be rounded in Crate Pro 6 to 24 CF)

-- Based on my pricing settings my crate is $125 each.
+- Based on my pricing settings, this crate sells at $125 each.

 - $125 / 24 = $5.21 per cubic foot selling price

 While some companies do quote by cubic foot for some crates, for most commercial crating companies today, this method of pricing has been in decline.
-The more out of cube a crate is, the more you could be under charging for your crate.
-Quoting by cubic foot has become less and less common in the industry for custom crating companies.
+The more out of cube a crate is, the more you could be under charging for your crate, even to the point of lost revenue.

 - Crate 1 OD is 40x40x40 which is 37 Cubic Ft

 - Crate 2 OD is 100x20x20 which is 23 Cubic Feet.

-Using the formula to calculate Cube, in this example you will charge much more for the smaller and probably easier to build since its dimensions will be repeated on all sides.
-The larger crate with more cuts, splices and labor time will be quoted at a much lower cost if you're using cube tables.
+Using cubic feet to set a selling price, in this example you will charge much more for the smaller and probably easier to build since its dimensions will be repeated on all sides.
+The larger crate with more cuts, splices and labor time will be quoted at a much lower selling price if you're using cube tables.